2025

 6-23 This past weekend was a busy one.
 We finally celebrated the arrival of almost 6 month old Karsen with his baby shower yesterday.
 After all of the preparations and my usual bit of fretting over it all as the day drew near, the shower went great; hall decor up and ready before the guests started arriving, food was good and plenty of it, and a great turn out of family & friends.
 Once again we used Z-trip so that Matt could be there and I know he appreciates being able to finally join some family festivities and just to get away from the facility for a while.

 The weekend was also a dog show weekend for Connie, with Piper.
 At almost 8 months old Piper is maturing as nicely as I thought she would and currently weighs just over 5 lbs. with plenty of room to fill out a bit more.
 I am confident that she will top out at least at 6 lbs as a grown adult.
 With only a handful of shows under her belt, Piper is still learning.
 I was told that she walked beautifully both days but being on the table needs more work.
-In fact, on the first day (Saturday) the judge dismissed her from the ring because of her table manners.
+In fact, on the first day (Saturday) the judge ridiculously dismissed her from the ring because of her table manners.
 After hearing the full account of how it went from Connie, I believe it was more a matter of an impatient, grumpy judge, almost seeming that he may have even been a bit fearful. . . . of Piper???
 Certainly impatient for sure; with a 7 1/2 month old puppy that has had very little ring experience kindness and patience is needed and expected in my opinion.
 Even Tammy Ryker who was also at this show told me the judge was a crabby old man.
 Connie said Piper was a little better on Sunday and that judge was kind, talking to Piper as she did the table examination.
 Night and day in judges personalities for sure.

 The rest of this previous week was continued with almost daily swimming, either at Mark & Karen's pool or Westgate pool.
 This coming Friday is our day at Julie's lake house and all of us sisters are looking forward to it, praying that any chances of rain move out before the day gets here.